 Polyostotic fibrous dysplasia

-McCune-Albright syndrome is a genetic disease that affects the bones and color (pigmentation) of the skin.
+McCune-Albright syndrome is a genetic disease that affects the bones, hormones, and color (pigmentation) of the skin.

 McCune-Albright syndrome is caused by mutations in the GNAS gene.
 A small number, but not all, of the person's cells contain this faulty gene (mosaicism).